hopg/Minesweeper/README.md

 #### Known Issues:
-- Can select negative number for positions
+- ~~Can select negative number for positions~~
-- No current check for a number that is out of bounds for the grid
+- ~~No current check for a number that is out of bounds for the grid~~
+- Can use any word beginning with 'y' or 'n' to say yes or no; no plan to fix this as this makes debugging easier!